naprapath (s) (noun)

 , neuromyopathies (pl)

-A disorder of a muscle resulting from a disorder of its nerve supply; myoneuropathy: Neuromyopathy may occur as a simultaneous disorder of nerves and muscles or from accumulated toxicity.
+A disorder of a muscle resulting from a disorder of its nerve supply; myoneuropathy: Neuromyopathy may occur as a simultaneous ailment of nerves and muscles or from accumulated toxicity.

 neuronopathy (s) (noun)